plone/volto/docs/source/configuration/slots.md

 ### `getSlotComponent`

-It returns the list of registered components per slot component name.
+`getSlotComponent` returns the list of registered components under the given slot component name.
-This is useful to debug what is registered an in what order, and later remove a registration, if needed.
+This is useful to debug what is registered and in what order, and later remove a component's registration, if needed.
 This is the signature:

 ```ts